Digital Permanence

 The entire system rests on one empirical fact: storage costs decline over time.

-The rate of decline is slowing, but the cumulative effect compounds.
-By 2035, storage is projected to cost 75-80% less than today.
-By 2040, over 90% less.
+The rate of decline is slowing, but every decade still delivers at least a 30-40% drop.
 The trend has held for four decades and shows no sign of reversing.

 This is what makes the generational model work.
-Each generation of users hosts the previous generation's data.
+Each generation of users hosts the previous generations' data.
 Unlike a pension system, where a shrinking workforce struggles to support a growing number of retirees, a backup system benefits from technology improving.
-The data you store today will cost roughly half as much to maintain by the time the next generation takes over, and a quarter as much by the generation after that.
+The data you store today will cost roughly a third as much to maintain by the time the next generation takes over, and a tenth as much by the generation after that.

-The burden grows linearly (one more generation of ancestors every 50 years), but the cost of storing a byte drops exponentially.
-The net cost per user decreases with every generation.
+The burden grows linearly (one more generation of ancestors every 25 years), and the Generational Multiplier adds another 5% per generation on top.
+The cost of storing a byte still drops faster than both put together, so the net cost per user decreases with every generation.

 This is also why the eternal floor is capped at three times the base guarantee.
 Without that cap, ancient users with decades of accumulated stress badges would require enormous guaranteed storage, and their burden on future generations could eventually outrun the cost decline.
 The cap keeps the per-user obligation bounded, ensuring that even centuries from now, ancestor preservation remains economically trivial.